nanocurrency/roadmap/README.md

 # Nano public roadmap

 This repository holds the broader connecting issues and network upgrade details found in the [official Nano node & protocol roadmap](https://github.com/orgs/nanocurrency/projects/5).
 Although issues from other repositories can be included in the roadmap, they will be of a more granular nature than the items found here.
-This extra layer provides more flexibility for oulining progress on features spanning multiple releases or network upgrades, while keeping issue backlogs cleaner in all repositories.
+This extra layer provides more flexibility for outlining progress on features spanning multiple releases or network upgrades, while keeping issue backlogs cleaner in all repositories.

 Issues here are read-only with conversations locked as the discussions will be more helpful if done within the more granular tickets found in other repositories.